 One of the best tools in a freelancer's career is a freelance retainer contract template.
-It's crucial for a freelancer to ask for a retainer, especially from any of the new clients whose payment history he doesn't know well.
+It's crucial for a freelancer to ask for a freelance retainer agreement template, especially from any of the new clients whose payment history he doesn't know well.
 Although the retainer is good and worth asking for to offer you some guarantees, you need a contract in place to state how and when the client will pay you for services rendered.
 A first time freelancer might not know what to do in such situations; hence, the need for the contract template as a tool from which you can learn.

 A freelance retainer agreement is a contract that shows you have been hired to do some work.
 It falls right in the middle of full-time employment and a one-off contract.
 The distinguishing feature of the agreement is that a client pays in advance for work that the freelancer will do later.
 It sort of books you and ensures you don't pick other work while waiting for the client to specify what he wants you to do.
 It's a show of commitment on the part of the client showing that he's willing to pay upfront to book your excellent services.

-A template prepares you so that you know how to negotiate for a retainer with your client.
+A template prepares you so that you know how to negotiate for a freelance retainer agreement template with your client.
 An article published on Time.com indicated that negotiating is an art.
 The article was about the basics of negotiating for a better deal, which included knowing when to shut up, being respectful, knowing what you want and focusing on the common ground.
 You can learn all these skills simply by examining the freelance retainer contract template.
 The template gives you ideas, which you can then apply in real negotiations with your client.

 According to Management Study Guide, going unprepared for a negotiation is one of the worst mistakes anybody can ever make.
 A freelancer should never show up for any negotiation or meeting unprepared.
 Unfortunately, this happens plenty of times.
 The result is that many freelancers don't succeed winning approvals for the requests they make.
-Most of them end up not getting retainers, even when dealing with clients whose history they know nothing about.
+Most of them end up not getting freelance retainer agreement template, even when dealing with clients whose history they know nothing about.
 This shows why it's important to study and learn from the contract template.

 Confusions and misunderstandings are worth avoiding during any stage of a negotiation.
 The confusions and misunderstandings are impossible to avoid when you keep making or encouraging last minute changes.
 The client should know that you don't accept or encourage such changes.
 You should let the client know your expectations.
 In fact, make your expectations clear to the client so that he knows it's impossible to ask for or demand a change.
 Learn from the template to avoid changing your statements repeatedly.